pbarwell/CBHS-Robotics-CRASSAS-V5/README.md

-# CRASSAS — Competitive Robotics Automated Specialist Scout and Analysis Suite
+# CRASAS — Competitive Robotics Automated Scout and Analysis Suite

 > [!IMPORTANT]
 > **Acknowledgements:** Built by Putu Barwell, CBHS Robotics 2976A.
 Powered by n8n, Google Gemini, and the YouTube Data API.